-Syn.
-Identifier, Identity.
+Syn. identifier, identity.

-Note: Within an INTERLIS-transfer file each \rightarrow object is assigned an i. in addition to the attribute values described in the \rightarrow data schema, thus being unequivocally identified within the \rightarrow transfer file.
+Note: Within an INTERLIS-transfer file each \rightarrow object is assigned an identification in addition to the attribute values described in the \rightarrow data schema, thus being unequivocally identified within the \rightarrow transfer file.
 This is a so-called \rightarrow transfer identification (\rightarrow TID).
-If such a \rightarrow TID is a \rightarrow general and \rightarrow stable i., then it is called an \rightarrow object identification (\rightarrow OID).
+If such a \rightarrow TID is a \rightarrow general and \rightarrow stable identification, then it is called an \rightarrow object identification (\rightarrow OID).